Skip to content

 Frequently Asked Questions About Compression, Compression Stockings, and Armsleeves

 We're always glad to answer any questions you may have.
 If you need a quick answer, please use our Live Chat service, available from 9:00 a.m. to 5:30 p.m.
 Monday to Friday by clicking the "Chat Now" button to the left.
 Here are answers to the questions we're asked most often.
 Don't see your question?
-You can ask us anything using the form in the middle of this page.
-Just scroll down.
+You can ask us anything using the form on our contact us page.

 FIRST-TIME BUYERS